 GPS Tracking Hardware and Software Qualifies for the Section 179 Deduction

 This means that as long as you purchase or lease a GPS vehicle tracking solution by December 31, 2019 (assuming you’re still under the $1,000,000 write-off limit), you can write off the entire amount of the software and hardware on your 2019 tax return.
 That includes:

 - Your GPS trackers for trailers, containers, and other mobile assets

 - Your telematics tracking software

-As you can imagine, writing off 100% of a business equipment purchase such as a GPS tracking solution could drop the effective cost of that equipment by 35% or more, depending on your company’s income tax situation.
+As you can imagine, writing off 100% of a business equipment purchase such as a GPS tracking solution or dash cameras for your fleet could mean a 35% cash savings or more, depending on your company’s income tax situation.

 But you’ve got to get this purchase on the books before December 31 to qualify for the 100% depreciation deduction this tax year.